-- 29. Discuss tailored analgesia strategies in the chronic pain patient presenting for surgery - 30.
+- 29. Discuss tailored analgesia strategies in the chronic pain patient presenting for surgery. - 30.
 Utilize the predictors of difficulty in execution of each of the following: Bag-mask ventilation, LMA placement, direct laryngoscopy and intubation. - 31.
-Successfully bag-mask ventilate an unconscious patient. - 32.Recognize the signs of upper airway obstruction and demonstrate the appropriate corrective maneuvers: Placement of oral or nasal airways, head repositioning, jaw thrust and chin lift maneuvers. - 33.
+Successfully bag-mask ventilate an unconscious patient. - 32.
+Recognize the signs of upper airway obstruction and demonstrate the appropriate corrective maneuvers: Placement of oral or nasal airways, head repositioning, jaw thrust and chin lift maneuvers. - 33.
 Successfully insert and confirm correct placement of an LMA under direct supervision. - 34.
 Independently prepare the appropriate equipment for intubation. - 35.
-Successfully intubate an anesthetized patient under direct supervision. - 36.
+Participate in laryngoscopy and endotracheal intubation for an anesthetized patient under direct supervision. - 36.
 Independently recognize the signs of unsuccessful endotracheal intubation. - 37.
-Identify the indications for endotracheal intubation and associated short-term and long-term complications. - 38.Participate in the resuscitative effort in a supportive role under the direction of the supervising anesthetist. - 39.
+Identify the indications for endotracheal intubation and associated short-term and long-term complications. - 38.
+Participate in the resuscitative effort in a supportive role under the direction of the supervising anesthetist. - 39.
 Demonstrate knowledge of proper patient assessment during an emergency using an ABC approach. - 40.
 Apply ECG leads and BP cuff to the patient with minimal required supervision. - 41.
 Describe the risk factors, prevention and management of postoperative nausea and vomiting.

-Maintain clear, accurate, and appropriate records of clinical encounters.

-Present clinical encounters/patient presentations effectively including differential diagnoses, management plans and disposition.

-Communicate in a language easily understood by patients and family members.

-Communicate in a culturally competent and sensitive manner.
+- 1. Maintain clear, accurate, and appropriate records of clinical encounters. - 2.
+Present clinical encounters/patient presentations effectively including differential diagnoses, management plans and disposition. - 3.
+Communicate in a language easily understood by patients and family members. - 4.
+Communicate in a culturally competent and sensitive manner. - 5.
 Participate in obtaining informed consent.